KyberNetwork/KyberWidget/README.md

 - ***etheremonAddr*** (etheremon address with 0x prefix) - **required** - Etheremon external payment Ethereum wallet. *Must double check this param very carefully*.
 - ***monsterId*** (int) - **required** - Id of monster
 - ***monsterName*** (string) - Name of monster
+- ***payPrice*** (string) - Price of monster, in case payPrice is smaller than monster price get from contract.
+Price of monster will equal to monster price get from contract.
 - ***callback*** (string) - missing or blank value will prevent the widget to call the callback, the information will not be informed anywhere.
 - ***network*** (string) - default: `ropsten`, ethereum network that the widget will run.
 Possible value: `test, ropsten, production, mainnet`.
 - ***paramForwarding*** (bool) - default: `true`, if it is true, all params that were passed to the widget will be submitted via the `callback`.
 It is useful that you can give your user a secret token (ideally one time token) to pass to the callback just so you know the callback is not coming from a malicious actor.